NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shadowed Scale, the Jungle Secret.md

 * * *

 **Effect** You cause the body to decompose into a pile of fertile soil.
-The creature's body is completely destroyed at the start of your next turn, and it can only be returned to life with the use of powerful magic such as [[Spells/Miracle|Miracle]] or [[Spells/Wish|Wish]].
+The creature's body is completely destroyed at the start of your next turn, and it can only be returned to life with the use of powerful magic such as [[Miracle|Miracle]] or [[Wish|Wish]].

 * * *